RunestoneInteractive/RunestoneServer/source/Recursion/CalculatingtheSumofaListofNumbers.rst

 know how to solve without using recursion.
 Suppose that you want to calculate the sum of a list of numbers such as:
 :math:`[1, 3, 5, 7, 9]`.
 An iterative function that computes the sum
-is shown in :ref:`ActiveCode 1 <lst_itsum>`.
+is shown below.
 The function uses an accumulator variable (``theSum``) to compute a running total of all the numbers in the list by starting with :math:`0` and adding each number in the list.